 Mental Health Logos That Will Awe and Inspire You

-A good mental health logo makes a good first impression, and its main function is to capture the interest of your target audience and entice them to learn more about your brand and your services.
-We could talk all day about what elements a logo should have, but it’s much easier to show you.
+A good mental health logo makes a good first impression!
+And capturing the interest of your target audience will entice them to learn more about your brand and services.
+Rather than talking about elements a logo should have, we’d rather show you.

 1. Holistic CFT

 Holistic CFT captures the simplicity and aesthetic goodness of a typography-based logo.
-Green and mental health are close friends.
-Green has long been a symbol of mental illness and is now used to spread mental health awareness in the shape of a green ribbon.
-The font and color used in the logo also inspire images of nature – implying growth, new beginnings, and positive change.
-This logo is welcoming and encouraging and makes the target audience easy to identify by stating “couple and family therapy” in the second line.
+The color green and the mental health genre are close friends.
+Long utilized as a mental illness symbol, green is now used to spread mental health awareness in the shape of a green ribbon.
+The font and color used in our Holistic CFT logo also inspire images of nature — implying growth, new beginnings, and positive change.
+This logo is welcoming, encouraging and makes the target audience easy to identify by stating “couple and family therapy” on the second line.

-Alli is an upcoming neuroscience-based platform that combines coaching, a membership platform, and intensive courses to enable people to make actionable changes in their lives.
-It is a unique service with a creative approach to helping people across the country improve their mental health, and it needed a fun, eye-catching logo to represent this.
-With bright peach and rounded letters, Alli’s logo appeals to a wide variety of age groups, including younger generations.
-The logo is simple and memorable and strays from the usual colors, patterns, and fonts used in mental health logos.
-The size and simplicity also make it very versatile – it looks great on a website and could easily fit on a T-shirt, an app, or a pen.
+Alli — an upcoming neuroscience-based platform — combines coaching, subscription membership, and intensive courses empowering people to make actionable changes in their lives.
+A unique service with a creative approach to helping people nationwide improve their mental health, Alli needed a fun, eye-catching logo to represent this.
+With bright peach and rounded letters, Alli’s logo appeals to a multiple age groups, including younger generations.
+The logo is simple, memorable and strays from usual colors, patterns, and fonts seen in mental health logos.
+The size and simplicity of Alli’s logo make it versatile — it looks great on a website and will easily fit on a T-shirt, an app, or a pen.

 3. NYC Therapeutic

 NYC Therapeutic’s logo instantly calms the senses.
-With a mix of tranquil sky blue and a neutral shade of tan, this logo invites people to find peace and wellness amid a chaotic, busy life.
-The floral element in the logo is simple, bringing a touch of beauty to the logo without making it too busy or large.
-The flower used is also unique and memorable and stands out from the typical leaves or large rounded petals used in many mental health logos.
+With a tranquil sky blue and earthy tan, this logo beacons one into a peaceful wellness space and away from a chaotic, busy life.
+The logo’s floral element is simple, bringing a touch of elegance and beauty to the logo without making it too busy or prominent.
+The flower is also unique and memorable standing out from typical leaves or large rounded petals found in many mental health logos.

 4. Jill Gulotta Nutrition

 The Jill Gulotta Nutrition logo is classy, professional, and appealing.
-It strays from colors like blue and green and doesn’t include the florals or more feminine elements found in the other logos we’ve looked at so far.
-Rather it uses a bold black and neutral gold tone, giving the brand credibility and a sophisticated feel.
-The circle element in the logo is identifiable and unique and could standalone when a smaller symbol is needed.
+It strays from colors like blue and green.
+It doesn’t include florals or feminine elements found in the other logos we’ve highlighted so far.
+Rather, it uses a smoky black and neutral beige, giving the brand credibility and a sophisticated air about it.
+The logo’s circle element is identifiable and unique and can easily stand alone when a smaller symbol is required.

 5. Ravel Mental Health

-Like Alli, the Ravel Mental Health logo is creative and fun.
-It uses bright shades of blue, green, and yellow that give the feeling of a beachside – which is a credit to the company’s origins in San Diego.
-The green swoop that loops through the “l” at the end of the logo is a fun visual of the name “Ravel.”
-This curvy design and sun element make this logo stand out and are designed to capture attention and encourage people to want to click to learn more.
+Like Alli, our Ravel Mental Health logo design is creative and fun.
+The blue, green, and yellow invoke thoughts of the beach — which is a credit to the company’s San Diego origins.
+The green swoop looping through the “l” at the end of the logo is a fun visual of the name “Ravel.”
+This curvy design and sun element make this logo pop.
+Designed to capture attention, it encourages people to want to click to learn more.

 Choose Beacon Media + Marketing for Your Mental Health Logo Design

 At Beacon Media + Marketing, we don’t do cookie-cutter logos.
 With decades of design and digital marketing agency experience, we know that branding can make or break a company.
-If your logo and branding don’t appeal to potential clients, you’ll consistently struggle to get more patients in the door or grow your service offerings.
+If your logo and branding don’t appeal to potential clients, you’ll consistently struggle getting patients in the door or growing your service offerings.

-If you’re seeking a logo that will differentiate you from your competitors and capture the heart of what you do, we’re here to hear your story, ask some deep questions, and get to know your goals and design preferences.
-From here, we’ll craft a logo and branding package that will resonate with your target audience and help drive leads and conversions.
+If you’re seeking a logo to differentiate you from competitors and capture the heart of what you do, we’re here to hear your story, ask some deep questions, and get to know your goals and identify design preferences.
+From there, we’ll craft a logo and branding package that resonates with your target audience, helps drive leads and gets you conversions.